Kotlin/dokka/README.md

 Please see the [Dokka Gradle example project](https://github.com/JetBrains/kotlin-examples/tree/master/gradle/dokka-gradle-example) for an example.

 #### Dokka Runtime
-If you are using Gradle plugin and you want to use a custom version of Dokka, you can do it by setting `dokkaRuntime` configuration:
+If you are using Gradle plugin and you want to use a custom version of dokka, you can do it by setting `dokkaRuntime` configuration:

 ```groovy
 buildscript {